Are you considering visiting Serbia’s second-largest city and are wondering what to do in Novi Sad? Well, look no further.

 Name of Mary Church & Trg Slobode

 Now that you’ve cooled down with a scoop or two of ice cream, now it’s time to take in the tallest and arguably most iconic church in Novi Sad and its main square.
-The Name of Mary Church is a Catholic church that has a beautiful architectural style, a gorgeous tile roof and an imposing spire that defines the skyline of Novi Sad.
+The Name of Mary Church is a Catholic church that has a beautiful architectural style, a gorgeous tile roof and an imposing spire and clock tower that defines the skyline of Novi Sad.

 If you look around, you will see countless beautiful examples of the city’s iconic Art Nouveau architecture and you will really understand why Novi Sad is definitely an underrated gem in Serbia.